Heart surgery patients across the U.S. are in danger from contaminated heater-cooler devices.

 During the time the heart is stopped, a heater-cooler device keeps the blood flowing throughout the body and maintains the temperature of organs, according to the CDC.
 Essentially, HCDs keep patients alive while their hearts are shut down and being worked on.

 Some of the procedures in which doctors may use HCDs include:

 - Aortic anomaly surgery

 - Cardiopulmonary bypass surgeries

 - Lung resection

 How Heater-Cooler Devices Work

-The Stöckert 3T Heater-Cooler devices have tanks to hold both cold and warm water as well as heat exchange coils.
+The St ckert 3T Heater-Cooler devices have tanks to hold both cold and warm water as well as heat exchange coils.
 HCDs connect to a heart-lung machine.
-They perform a couple of different roles in an open heart surgery.
+They perform a couple of different roles in open-heart surgery.

 - Heater-cooler devices transmit the cardioplegia solution doctors use to stop the heart into the body, the Food and Drug Administration (FDA) reported.